-Metros arrive at the station via a long viaduct.
-This viaduct carries the metros over the Bernhardviaduct and to the light-rail station at more than twelve meters above ground level.
-To minimize the impact of the approaching metros on its surroundings, and in particular the residential area Bezuidenhout-West, the design of the viaduct has been given a slender look.
-This has been achieved by means of a steel supporting construction that enables a span of some 35 meters between the columns.
-This reduces the spatial impact at ground level, and minimizes any restricted view for the surrounding residents.
-The metros stop just outside The Hague Central Station, but the canopy of the platforms continues on into the station, enabling passengers to walk between the E-line station and the main hall of The Hague Central Station, without getting wet.
-The sculptural shape of the roof and the canopy has a striking and recognizable appearance.
+The tracks arrive at the station via a long viaduct that carries the LRVs to the station at more than twelve meters above ground level.
+To minimize the impact of the approaching LRVs on its surroundings, and in particular the residential area Bezuidenhout-West, the design of the viaduct has been given a slender look.
+This has been achieved by means of a steel structure that enables a large span between the columns.
+As a result its spatial impact at ground level is reduced and restrictions in the view of surrounding residents are minimized.
+Moreover, the slender construction has a minimal impact on the urban environment.

-ZJA developed the design of the spatial roof structure with a computational design model, which generates and analyzes the structure, providing geometrical and structural optimization.
-The outcome of the optimization allowed for the use of single-curved and cold bent glass that was installed in-situ.
+ZJA together with Knippers Helbig developed the design of the spatial roof structure with a parametric design model that generated and analysed the structure while providing geometrical and structural optimization.
+The outcome of this optimization allowed for the use of single-curved and cold bent glass that was installed in-situ.
 The detailed parametric study has led to an optimal economic design and minimal use of material by using a genetic algorithm.

 Winner: European Steel Design Merit Award 2019, German Design Award 2019, WAN Transport Award 2017